falcosecurity/falco-website/content/en/blog/community-survey-2023/index.md

 The results highlight a mix of engagement levels within the community and potential for increased involvement from those who would like to contribute.

 **12. Are you an active contributor to the project?**

-* Out of 24 respondents, 33.3% were active contributors to the Falco project
+* Out of 24 respondents, 33.3% were active contributors to the Falco project.
-* An equal percentage of respondents (33.3%) expressed interest in becoming contributors in the future
+* An equal percentage of respondents (33.3%) expressed interest in becoming contributors in the future.
-* 33.3% of respondents were not active contributors to the project
+* 33.3% of respondents were not active contributors to the project.

 ![](images/contributor.png)